unioslo/mreg-cli/README.md

        Add SSHFP record for the host.

    host sshfp_remove <name> <fingerprint>
-       Remove SSHFP record from host.
+       Remove SSHFP record with a given fingerprint from the host.
+       A missing fingerprint removes all SSHFP records for the host.

    host sshfp_show <name>
        Show SSHFP records.
 An empty input showes all existing SSHFP records